 Can we have complimentary tickets for friends/company members?

 There is a policy on complimentary ticket requests for company use or performer comps, which is – there aren't any!
 This is a trial and error decision, which in the end is fair to all.
 We know how much it costs all companies to stage their works at the festival, (many travel from across the world) and thus how important tickets sales and revenue are.
 Some companies are large, some are small, and the same with venue size so there could be no fair way of doing it.
 Also the cost of individual tickets is so low that this is the fairest, simplest and most democratic way to do things.
 If you have individual show sponsors or guests coming to your show the best thing to do is buy their tickets or have them buy their tickets from GoOut, as they can provide receipts, which we can’t on the door, so they/you may be able to use them to claim back expenses.

 Does the Prague Fringe give out any complimentary tickets?

 Any complimentary tickets which the Festival gives out are to accredited press, sponsors and Fringe staff through the festival office, and are subject to availability after sales so there is no detriment to your ticket income.
 There are also promoters from across the World Fringe Alliance attending the festival who will also have access to shows.
 All will be recorded.

 Photography and videography

-We coordinate a team of official Fringe photographers to shoot as many rehearsals (or performances) as possible, as well as the general atmosphere of the Fringe and the club night parties.
+We coordinate a small team of official Fringe photographers to shoot as many rehearsals (or performances) as possible, as well as the general atmosphere of the Fringe and the club night parties.

 We also have an official videographer taking footage for round-up videos we'll post during the festival.